SoundScapeRenderer/SSRemoteVST/README.md

 3. Install several dependencies

   The SSRemote VST Plugin uses several external libraries.
-The following is a list of possible dependencies you may have to solve befor compiling: the
+The following is a list of possible dependencies you may have to solve befor compiling:

   * Boost Libraries (boost-devel)
-  * OpenGL (install freeglut-devel)
+  * OpenGL (freeglut-devel)
   * Jack Audio Connection Kit (jack-audio-connection-kit-devel)
   * ALSA Libraries (alsa-lib-devel)
   * freetype Libraries (freetype-devel)